dotnet/docs/docs/core/install/linux-snap-sdk.md

 - Linux distribution that supports snap.
 - `snapd` the snap daemon.

-It's possible your Linux distribution already includes snap.
-Try running `snap` from a terminal.
+Your Linux distribution might already include snap.
+Try running `snap` from a terminal to see if the command works.
 For a list of supported Linux distributions, and instructions on how to install snap, see [Installing `snapd`](https://snapcraft.io/docs/installing-snapd).

 ## .NET releases